- Wealth PMS

 What this entire business is is a loss of trust.
 Investors trusted the hedge and pension funds.
 Hedge funds trusted the rating agencies.
 Rating agencies trusted the banks.
 Banks trusted the borrowers.
 But if the trust was all ok, why was there a need to charge fees and high interest rates?

 That means there is somewhere a small tiny possibility that someone will betray you.
 Currently it’s all being pinned on the borrowers.
 They lied, so we all suffer.
 But who asked the rating agencies to trust the banks?
 What kind of idiotic person decides that homeowners can lie, but a bank will not?
 In the history of mankind, more banks have lied as a percentage of their population, than home-loan-borrowers.
-But we will still trust them over the latter?
+[Note: I’m making this up, but I think the data will prove me right] But we will still trust them over the latter?

 So rating agencies were stupid.
 And why then were investors trusting rating agencies?
 Especially since they hadn’t even paid for their (obviously laughably wrong) opinion?